top of page

 Recommended Screen Time for Young Children

-But just because screens are all around us doesn’t mean they’re always the best option, especially for young children.
-In fact, when it comes to early childhood, there are plenty of reasons to limit screen time for children.
-That’s because the early years are a time of rapid brain development, and real-life experiences like playing, exploring, talking, and moving are what help children build the skills they need for life.
+But just because screens are all around us doesn't mean they're always the best option, especially for young children.
+The early years are a time of rapid brain development, and real-life experiences like playing, exploring, talking, and moving are what help children build the skills they need for life.

 Screen Time Recommendations by Age

 Children grow and develop at different rates, and what works for a four-year-old might not be suitable for a toddler.
-Let’s break it down to see the recommended screen time by age.
+Here's what the guidelines recommend.

 Under 2 Years